Siddeley Puma: Applications

-Survivors
+Surviving engines

 A Siddeley build 200 hp BHP engine has been restored to airworthy condition by Retrotec, an aircraft restoration company based in Sussex, United Kingdom.
 The engine was supplied by the Canada Aviation and Space Museum.
 After a complete overhaul, and some safety related modifications, the engine was used to power the company's restored Airco DH.9.

 Engines on display

 Preserved examples of the Siddeley Puma are on display at the following museums: